 The Maison de Brasil, also known as the Casa do Brazil, is a museum displaying works showcasing Vodun culture and the African diaspora.
 The house was the former residence of the Brazilian governor and is located near the civil prison.

-A short drive from Ouidah brings you to Grand Popo where you have 2 nights of well deserved relaxation on the beaches and camping for 2 nights at an auberge.
+A short drive from Ouidah brings you to Grand Popo where you have 2 nights of well deserved relaxation on the beaches!
+Here we will camp for 2 nights at an auberge.

 Grand Popo, located in south west Benin is a great place for a bit of rest and relaxation on the beach, West African style.
 The town originally was great as a port servicing the slave trade, although coastal erosion has destroyed most of the old buildings.
 The Finno-African culture centre Villa Karo has been situated in Grand-Popo since 1999.
 The town is now a centre for voodoo and home to a Finnish – African cultural centre, Villa Karo.
 The town's main industry is fishing.